The lonely sprint

 The 682GB lesson

-Here is mine.
-During an unattended Sprint 4.5 audit, the audit-logger Claude wrote had an infinite recursion bug — logger.info() called itself inside its own hook.
+Here's mine.
+During an unattended Sprint 4.5 audit, the audit-logger Claude wrote had an infinite recursion bug. logger.info() called itself inside its own hook.
 By the time I noticed, it had filled 682 GB of disk.
-No one was hurt; the laptop was.
-The pattern in the report is named — self-inflicted bugs and resource issues during long autonomous runs — and the lesson is not "AI is unreliable."
-The lesson is that long-running autonomy without circuit breakers is the unreliability.
-With them, the same agent is fine.
+No one was hurt.
+The laptop was.

 The fix was small enough to fit in one block: